monerodocs/md/docs/proof-of-work/cryptonight.md

 ### CryptoNight v0

-This is how Monero refers to original implementation of CryptoNight.
+This is how Monero community refers to original implementation of CryptoNight.

 ### CryptoNight v1